 How to build an igloo with the ICEBOX Igloo Tool

 ICEBOX igloo winter camping on Hallet Ridge, RMNP?
-Igloo camping has many inherent advantages over a four season tent for snow camping, in addition to the new sense of adventure you’ll experience with the ICEBOX® Igloo.
-The igloo structure created is more efficient and practical.
-It is also more accommodating when the temperamental whims of nature strike.
+Igloo camping in the cold has many inherent advantages over a four season tent for snow camping.
+In addition to the new sense of adventure you’ll experience with the ICEBOX® Igloo.
+The igloo structure creates a more efficient and practical camping experience.
+It is also more accommodating when the temperamental whims of nature strike than extreme tents.
 It has a more constant factor in unpredictable circumstances.
 The ICEBOX® igloo becomes a sturdy and diverse base of operations.
 You will have a roomy place to sleep, to store food and keep water from freezing.
 Safely stow equipment or just lounge about in a climate-controlled environment and shoot the breeze.

-In comparison to a four season tent where oscillating wind can pump and rob the inside heat, an igloo stands steady and draftless The ICEBOX® weighs less, costs less, and the result simply works better for winter camping.
+In comparison to a four season tent where oscillating wind can pump and rob the inside heat, an igloo stands steady and draft-less.
+The ICEBOX® weighs less, costs less, and the result simply works better for winter camping in the cold.
 These are some excellent reasons for strapping an ICEBOX® on your pack versus a four season tent.
 It just gives a more enjoyable winter camping adventure.
 Don’t freeze in an extreme tent.

 The ICEBOX® igloo isn’t going anywhere for awhile.
 Igloos don’t easily budge, melt, or blow away in the strongest of winds.
 Wind may whip around it, but won’t uproot it.
 The ICEBOX® was engineered to create an igloo with a self-supporting catenary curve.
 This means the ICEBOX® igloo will not collapse in on itself.
 It uses the opposing forces of ice flow pressure and natural balances of weight to maintain its integrity and structure.